whunmr/circa/about/inlined_state.md

                         State:
                       {'_if': ['a': 123]}

-*The user probably moved 'a' from inside the if-block to outside it, but we don't handle state moving across branches."
+*The user probably moved 'a' from inside the if-block to outside it, but we don't handle state moving across branches.*

 ### Last thoughts on state migration

-So on paper it looks like our strategy has some flaws, but in practice, the system works great.
+On paper it looks like our strategy has some flaws, but in practice, the system works great.
 Roughly 90% of our code changes are: appending new code to the bottom of the file, appending new state variables, and modifying and tweaking existing code (without touching state declarations).
 These changes can be handled by our system just fine.

-For the rare occasions where the user does redefine existing state, we do have options:
+For the occasions where the user does redefine state in a way that automatic migration will fail, we do have options:
- * In some cases, it's okay to throw out existing state
+ * Depending on what the state is for, it might be okay to throw it out
- * If this isn't okay, the user might restrict themselves to changes that they know will preserve state. (our name-based migration is very predictable in terms of when it will succeed or fail).
+ * The user can restrict themselves to changes that they know will preserve state. (our name-based migration is very predictable in terms of when it will succeed or fail).
- * Finally, we can allow for structured modifications
+ * Finally, we can allow for structured modifications.
+The code change will be performed within the system, so the system will know how to migrate state.

 ### Faster coding with inlined state